mylife-home/mylife-home-main/packages/mylife-home-ui/README.md

  - better webpack packaging (inline bundle, icons, ...)
  - resources caching (resource url === content hash)
- - server-side window model (only render what is shown to client, no repository, no raw window resources, etc)
+ - server-side window model (only render what is shown to client, no repository, no raw window resources, etc) => this is pourrite because if a component (eg roller shutter) changes state, it will be updated on mobile_window, desktop_window, rollershutter_popup.
+A component is always unique so its state change is sent only once

 ## Client-side model